-- 1. Officially withdraw from a course or courses before the end of the 10th business day for Fall, Fall 1st 7-week, Spring, or Spring 1st 7-week term - 2.
+- 1. Officially withdraw from a course or courses before the end of the 11th business day for Fall, Fall 1st 7-week, Spring, or Spring 1st 7-week term - 2.
 Officially withdraw from a course or courses before the end of the 5th business day for Summer I. Summer I Extended.
 Summer II. or 2nd 7-week term

-Withdrawal forms are available in the Admissions Office or online under the Admissions tab.
+Withdrawal forms are available in the Admissions Office or the ASUMH website under Students and Important Forms link.